greenluno/jd_scrapy/README.md

 1. The objective of this prototype is to extract comment data from one JD product page.

+2. As the comment details on JD are store in JS, the url containing such data could be found using Network Inspect.

-2. Firstly scrapy will scrap the number of comment from the page.
+3. Firstly scrapy will scrap the number of comment from productCommentSummaries.

-3. It will then calculate the number of comment page, by number of page = number of comment / 10 , as number of comment shown per page is 10.
+4. It will then calculate the number of comment page, by number of page = number of comment / 10 , as number of comment shown per page is 10.
 If there are any remainder add 1 page to the result.

-4. Loop through the page 1 by 1 to scrap the comments data.
+5. Loop through the productPageComments 1 by 1 to scrap the comments data.

-5. Use scrapy pipeline to insert the rows into database.
+6. Use scrapy pipeline to insert the rows into database.
 The data should be roughly cleaned and ready for next steps.